spacegoing/PAMI14/Talk/Talk.md

 - Coding

 ### Some Experiences###
-- Building skyscraper with enough bricks.
+- A-ha moments keep you going.
 - Be prepared for unexpected things.